The people behind KSCI

 Mary Kate is a freshman in Fisheries, Wildlife, and Conservation Biology.
 She's also an avid birder and hopes to research these amazing creatures someday.
 Mary Kate has worked on a study analyzing mercury levels in Nelson's Sparrows and Common Yellowthroats in North Dakota, and she currently work in the Boyle Lab analyzing videos of the breeding displays of White-ruffed Manakins.
 She loves explaining her near-obsession with birds to others and hopes that through the Science Communication Initiative, she can express the importance of science to those who don't already appreciate it.
 She helps with KSCI social media and does a great job!

-Professor Han Yu from the Department of English at K-State became interested in science communication from her academic training in technical communication, which is a broad discipline that examines how we communicate complex information in technology, science, medicine, and business, etc. Within science communication, her particular interest is in visual communication.
-Han always found herself tuning into visuals and "seeing" things others may not see or seem to take for granted.
-She's also interested in public science communication; she's taught and worked with many students and scientists and appreciates their challenges.
+Professor Han Yu from the Department of English at K-State became interested in science communication from her academic training in technical communication, which is a broad discipline that examines how we communicate complex information in technology, science, medicine, and business, etc. Within science communication, her particular interest is in visual communication, and she's also interested in public science communication; she's taught and worked with many students and scientists and appreciates their challenges.
 With her humanities background, Han also appreciates the mistrust and difficulties the public faces when trying to engage with science.
-Trying to connect the two sides has been tremendously challenging but also rewarding for her.

 Han recently completed two book projects: "Communicating Genetics: Visualizations and Representations" is a monograph she wrote, and "Scientific Communication: Theories, Practices, and Pedagogies" is a collection that she co-edited.
 Now she's working on a book project on communicating Alzheimer's disease to public audiences.
 Look for it in the future!